Swimming-O'Callaghan defends 100m freestyle title at world championships | Sports-Games

 Swimming-O'Callaghan defends 100m freestyle title at world championships

-Marrit Steenbergen of the Netherlands set the pace in the semi-finals but had to be content with bronze after coming home 0.55 seconds behind the winner.
-South Africa's Tatjana Schoenmaker had set the benchmark in the women's 200m breaststroke with the quickest semi-final time and the 26-year-old will look to claim her first gold of this year's meet later after a silver over 100m earlier this week.
+O'Callaghan became the first woman to win the 100m and 200m titles at the same worlds.
+"I came into this week wanting to have fun and enjoy it and learn.
+To have achieved so much is an incredible feeling," said an emotional O'Callaghan, who overcame a knee problem to set a world record en route to the 200m title on Wednesday.

-Looking to deny her will be Tes Schouten of the Netherlands and American Kate Douglass, with the top three separated by only 0.68 seconds ahead of the final.
-American Ryan Murphy faces a tough task in his quest to retain his men's 200m backstroke crown, with the trio of Roman Mityukov, Benedek Bendeguz Kovacs and Hubert Kos all going faster than the 28-year-old in the semi-finals.
+"Having fun is the most important part.
+Going into previous meets, I was just so nervous all the time and worrying and this is the first time that I've actually felt quite calm and just enjoying every little bit."
+Friday's triumph was O'Callaghan's fourth gold of the meet, following wins as part of Australia's 4x100m freestyle relay and 4x200m freestyle relay teams - also in record times.

-Victory for the experienced Murphy over his younger rivals will complete a superb double at Fukuoka, after he won the 100m backstroke title beating the fancied Thomas Ceccon of Italy.
-Australia's Zac Stubblety-Cook is the overwhelming favourite to defend his men's 200m breaststroke title after solid displays in the preliminary races and the 24-year-old will aim to lower his own world record of 2:05.95 set in Adelaide last year.
+Marrit Steenbergen of the Netherlands set the 100m pace in the semi-finals but had to be content with bronze after coming home 0.55 seconds behind the winner.
+Australia's Olympic champion Emma McKeon was fifth with 52.83.
+In the women's 200m breaststroke, South Africa's Tatjana Schoenmaker set the benchmark with the quickest semi-final time and the 26-year-old cruised to her first gold of this year's meet after a silver over 100m earlier this week.

-His biggest challenger will be China's Qin Haiyang, who is looking for a third gold after wrapping up breaststroke titles over 50m and 100m at the Marine Messe Hall.
-Qin was 0.43 seconds slower than Stubblety-Cook after the semis with American Matt Fallon a further 0.20 seconds away.
+The Olympic champion touched the wall in 2:20.80 seconds with Kate Douglass of the United States second and Tes Schouten of the Netherlands rounding off the podium.
+American Lilly King, the 2022 champion, was fourth.
+Hungary's Hubert Kos then dethroned American Ryan Murphy to win the men's 200m backstroke crown in 1:54.14.
+Murphy had led through the first half of the contest but ran out of steam to finish 0.69 seconds behind for silver.

-Australia will look to boost their gold medal tally further when their men's team take to the pool for the 4x200m freestyle relay with the U.S., Italy and Britain set to challenge in the day's final race.
+Swiss Roman Mityukov was more than a second slower in taking bronze.
+Australia will look to boost their gold medal tally further in the men's 4x200m freestyle relay, with the U.S., Italy and Britain set to challenge in the day's final race.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)